-The first day’s youngest crescent moon (hilal) appears from different places on the earth each month, moving from east to west, as well as from south to north.
+The first day’s youngest crescent moon (Hilal) appears from different places on the earth each month, moving from east to west, as well as from south to north.
 Looking at the predicted crescent visibility maps for a whole year, it can be seen that from the start of 1439 AH (2018) the first day's Hilal appears on the northern hemisphere almost every month.
 However, prior to 1439 AH, it used to appear approximately 6 months on the southern hemisphere and the other 6 months on the northern hemisphere.

-When the moon is in the northern hemisphere, it is possible to sight the hilal from the UK horizon, if people make an effort to sight it (weather permitting).
-However, it should be noted that the lunar year has approximately 6 months that are 29-days and 6-months that are 30-days, which means when the moon is in the northern hemisphere, it may be sighted for 3 months on the 29th day and the other 3 months on the 30th day (in different combinations).
+When the moon is in the northern hemisphere, it is possible to sight the Hilal from the UK horizon, if people make an effort to sight it (weather permitting).
+However, it should be noted that the lunar year has approximately 6 months that are 29-days and 6-months that are 30-days (in different combinations), which means we should not expect to sight the Hilal on every 29th day!

 |Observation Dates (for month)||Observation Dates (for month)|